Alampady

 Alampady is a town located in Muttathody, Kasaragod, Kerala, India.
-It comes under Chengala Panchayath.

-Alampady is a small village located in the Kasaragod district of the Indian state of Kerala.
 The village is situated in the northern part of the district, close to the border with the state of Karnataka.

 The village is known for its beautiful natural surroundings, with lush forests, rivers, and waterfalls in the area.
 The village is home to a number of temples, including the Alampady Sree Krishna Temple and the Alampady Anantha Padmanabha Temple, which are popular with local visitors and tourists.

 In addition to its natural beauty and cultural attractions, Alampady is also home to a number of small businesses and industries, including agriculture and forestry.
 The village is known for its production of coconut and arecanut, as well as its woodworking and furniture-making industries.

 Overall, Alampady is a peaceful and scenic village located in the Kasaragod district of Kerala, known for its natural beauty, cultural attractions, and small-scale industries.